CommonAccord/Cmacc-Org/Doc/Wx/com/foley/GRS/FCPAPolicy/Form/Doc_v01.md

 6.1.sec=“Business courtesy” generally refers to something of value that is provided to customers and potential customers as a means of developing a legitimate relationship with that customer.
 This includes meals, entertainment, discounts on products and services not readily available to the general public, payment of travel expenses, personal favors, and token gifts.

-6.2.sec=ABC prohibits its employees from corruptly providing business courtesies of any value to any individual, including foreign officials, in exchange for that individual taking some action that benefits ABC.
-Because some of ABC’s customers and potential customers are state-owned or state-controlled companies, business courtesies to these customers may implicate both U.S. laws (including the FCPA) and local laws.
+6.2.sec={P1.Handle} prohibits its employees from corruptly providing business courtesies of any value to any individual, including foreign officials, in exchange for that individual taking some action that benefits {P1.Handle}.
+Because some of {P1.Handle}’s customers and potential customers are state-owned or state-controlled companies, business courtesies to these customers may implicate both U.S. laws (including the FCPA) and local laws.

-6.3.sec=The Company must take care to ensure that business courtesies do not constitute a corrupt payment to individuals, including foreign officials.
-Only legitimate and reasonable business courtesies may be provided by ABC employees to customers.
+6.3.sec={P1.Handle} must take care to ensure that business courtesies do not constitute a corrupt payment to individuals, including foreign officials.
+Only legitimate and reasonable business courtesies may be provided by {P1.Handle} employees to customers.
 A good way to judge the propriety of a contemplated business courtesy is to ask yourself whether it would appear to an objective person that the courtesy was intended to influence the decision maker recipient.
 Imagine a news story reporting on the gift.
 Was the value significant?
 Super Bowl or World Cup finals luxury suite tickets?
-Did the Company have business pending before the recipient?
+Did {P1.Handle} have business pending before the recipient?
 A pending bid for business or some sort of pending regulatory approval?

 6.4.0.sec=It is rare that business courtesies are appropriately offered to government officials acting as government officials, but reimbursement of reasonable and bona fide travel, food, lodging, and other comparable expenses for foreign officials, party officials, or candidates may be permissible provided that the business courtesy: